Pet-Projects-with-Shanmeistro/simple-shell/README.md

 - **Consistency:** Ensure a uniform development environment across different machines.
 - **Time-Saving:** Automate the installation of essential tools and configurations, saving you valuable setup time.
-- **Easy Customization:** Tailor your environment by simply editing a configuration file to include the tools you need.
+- **Easy Customization:** Choose your preferred shell and prompt framework during installation.
 - **Modularity:** The setup is organized into logical roles, making it easy to understand and extend.
 - **Flexibility:** Supports both Bash and Zsh shells with options for popular prompt frameworks like Starship and Powerlevel10k.